Logging Into Your Virtual Machine

 Note: Do not use ephemeral disks in your storage pool.

 - (Optional) Check the box for Forced Creation if you wish to overwrite any pre-existing pools.

 - (Optional) SoftNAS supports LUKS encryption, allowing you to establish additional security for your storage.
-Check the box if you wish LUKS encryption to be applied, and supply a username and password.
+Check the box if you wish LUKS encryption to be applied, and supply a password.

 - Sync Mode allows you to change synchronization settings for your data.
 Altering this setting can improve performance byThis is an advanced setting and should not be altered without valid reason.
 See Working with Storage Pools for more information on Sync Mode.